Non-invertible Symmetries and Higher Representation Theory I: Generalisations

 Subsequently gauging the 0-form symmetry $\widehat A$ in the theory $\wh \cT$ is equivalent to gauging the 2-group symmetry $G$ in $\cT$ and the diagram in figure is commutative.
 By this sequence of gauging, and generalising the methods in this paper, one compute the resulting symmetry category explicitly and demonstrate that it is equivalent to $2\rep (G)$.
 This and higher dimensional analogues will be considered in a subsequent paper.

 \acknowledgments

+The authors would like to thank Lakshya Bhardwaj and Sakura Sch\"afer-Nameki for discussions.
 The work of MB is supported by the EPSRC Early Career Fellowship EP/T004746/1 ``Supersymmetric Gauge Theory and Enumerative Geometry", the STFC Research Grant ST/T000708/1 ``Particles, Fields and Spacetime", and the Simons Collaboration on Global Categorical Symmetry.